Growth of structure in interacting vacuum cosmologies: Growth of structure

 where we introduce the dimensionless shape coefficient

 and define the dimensionless source function

 The factorised form of the source term on the right-hand-side of (\ref{deu}) suggests the second-order growing mode solution

-Note that, unlike the first order solution (\ref{ef}), this second-order solution is no longer separable since the source function $\mathcal{S}(a,\Sigma)$ in Eq.~(\ref{deu}) is separable, e.g., for the case of planar symmetry, $\Sigma=1$, or matter-dominated solutions discussed later, where $\Omega_{dm}$, $g$ are $f_{rsd}$ are constant in time.
+Note that, unlike the first order solution (\ref{ef}), this second-order solution is no longer separable since the source function $\mathcal{S}(a,\Sigma)$ in Eq.~(\ref{deu}) is not in general separable.
+The growing mode $D^{(2)}_+$ is separable only in special cases, e.g., for the case of planar symmetry, $\Sigma=1$, or matter-dominated solutions where $\Omega_{\rm dm}$, $g$ are $f_{\rm rsd}$ are constant in time.
 Nonetheless, without loss of generality we may define the local second-order growth rate as

 where equation $(\ref{deu})$ can then be written as

 Using the first-order solution $(\ref{pa})$ we can formally write the second-order particular solution as

 We see that a non-zero interaction, $g\neq0$, affects both the growing curvature (\ref{sabe-partic}) contributing to the source term (\ref{func}) driving the growth of structure at second order, and the second order growing mode (\ref{D2}).